Make-School-Courses/BEW-2.5-Strongly-Typed-Languages/Lessons/Additional/GoConcurrencyVisualized.md

     myFirstChannel := make(chan string)
 ```

-Go routines can *send* and *receive* on a channel.
+goroutines can *send* and *receive* on a channel.
 This is done through using an
 arrow (<-) that points in the direction that the data is going.

 ![](https://cdn-images-1.medium.com/max/800/1*KsMXEiIsh4T3Bxopc7fyzg.jpeg)